truenas/documentation/content/CORE/CORETutorials/Storage/Pools/Datasets.md

 ---
 title: "Creating Datasets"
-description: "This article describes how to create and configure a dataset on TrueNAS CORE."
+description: "Describes how to create and configure a dataset on TrueNAS CORE."
 weight: 17
 aliases: /core/storage/pools/datasets/
 tags: